I'll just lay on Yoda Matt until my walker is here.

 No, that's a truck, I want the green car shaped like a toaster!

-Since I knew how much she had missed her walker - on Friday morning, I said, "J's coming!" (she knows that means) I repeated it over the course of the morning, and she got more excited and happy, looking out the window from the couch any time she heard a car,, then going back to her favorite spot in the sun on the dining room rug to wait for the sound of a key in the lock.
+Since I knew how much she had missed her walker - on Friday morning, a day my husband went into the plant I said, "J's coming!" (she knows what that means) I repeated it over the course of the morning, and she got more excited and happy, looking out the window from the couch any time she heard a car,, then going back to her favorite spot in the sun on the dining room rug to wait for the sound of a key in the lock.

 Then I hear someone opening the back door.
 Abby's tail is doing warp 10 and she about lifts off the rug like a helicopter!